-Mushroom frittata is a classic of Italian cuisine, but with porcini mushrooms making a comeback this fall, I chose to cook them this way.
-Frittata is a versatile and naturally gluten-free dish that highlights porcini mushrooms.
-Ideal for a quick meal, the frittata, with its woody aromas and melting texture, lends itself equally well to brunch and a light dinner.
+Mushroom frittata is a classic of Italian cuisine, but with porcini mushrooms back in season this autumn, I chose to cook them this way.
+Frittata is a versatile dish, naturally gluten-free, and showcases the porcini beautifully.
+Ideal for a quick meal, frittata, with its earthy aromas and melt-in-your-mouth texture, is perfect for both brunch and a light dinner.

 Ingredients